-As vaccines roll out to more and more people in North America and around the world, business professionals are about to face another huge change in the way they work.
+As organizations start to return to offices in North America and around the world, business professionals are about to face another huge change in the way they work.
 In March 2020 everyone rapidly switch from in-person meetings and presentations to virtual meetings on Zoom, Teams, Webex, Google Meet, and other platforms.

-With more people being vaccinated, professionals will start returning to offices, but things won’t go back to the way they were in 2019.
+With more people now returning to offices things won’t go back to the way they were in 2019.
 Not soon and perhaps never.
 For the foreseeable future, hybrid meetings, where some attendees are in the room and some attendees are virtual will be the norm.
 I started talking about this in a series of videos in May 2020.

 These virtual attendees won’t have the same expectation as they did in the past when all that was available was to dial in to a speakerphone in the middle of the table.
 They expect to fully participate, seeing everyone in the room and those attending virtually.
 They expect to see any content that is shared clearly on their screen.
 They expect those in the room to be able to see and hear them when they contribute.